Women's Empowerment in Israeli Society

 Guila F. Siegel

-Guila Franklin Siegel is the Associate Director of the JCRC of Greater Washington.
+Guila Franklin Siegel is the Chief Operating Officer of the JCRC of Greater Washington.
 In that role, she manages the agency’s extensive school-based programming and advocacy, interfaith and intergroup outreach, Holocaust education and commemoration events, as well as the Dr. Stuart Lessans Israel Action Center.

 Together with the executive director, Guila oversees and coordinates the JCRC’s wide-ranging efforts to combat antisemitism and all forms of hatred.
 She works tirelessly to develop relationships and strengthen partnerships throughout the region, enabling the JCRC to better respond to antisemitic incidents wherever they occur.
 Guila is an expert in crafting complex strategies and shaping public messaging campaigns for a variety of issues impacting the Jewish community.